SEND INFORMATION REPORT

 Spring Grove has a caring multi-cultural ethos.
 Pupils are encouraged to be motivated and independent learners, responsible and confident and able to contribute to the wider community.
 Pupils are at the centre of everything we do and all children have equal access to the curriculum, resources and support.
 We want all pupils to feel successful and have their personal success recognised and celebrated.
 We believe parents to be the experts where their pupil’s needs are concerned and place pupils and their parents at the centre of our approach.

 The SEND Code of Practice (2014) makes it clear that all teachers are teachers of pupils with SEND and that quality teaching in the classrooms alongside their peers is the first stage in provision for all pupils with SEND.
-We strive to a a fully inclusive school and have been awarded the Kirklees Inclusion Quality Gold Standard and in 2018 we were winners of the national Accord Inclusivity Award.
+We strive to a fully inclusive school and have been awarded the Kirklees Inclusion Quality Gold Standard and in 2018 we were winners of the national Accord Inclusivity Award.

 - To ensure that all pupils have access to a broad and balanced curriculum.